SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 You may adjust the scan rate (how often a search during the observation takes place) by setting :py:attr:`Settings.ObserveScanRate` appropriately.

-**PS**: means, that either a Pattern or a String (path to an image file or just plain text) can be used as parameter.
+**PS**: as a parameter in the following methods you have to specify  a Pattern or a String (path to an image file or just plain text).

 .. _ObserveHandler: